DeanDodds/MilestoneProject2/README.md

 ## Github pages <a id=pages></a>

-I Deployed my project to Github pages using the following steps:
+I deployed my project to Github pages using the following steps:

 1. I logged in to Github and located [repositories](https://github.com/DeanDodds/MilestoneProject2)
-2. I then clicked on settings, this was located just above the green GitPod button.
+2. I then clicked on settings, this was located just above the green GitPod button
 3. I scrolled down through the settings menu and clicked on the pages section
 4. from there, I  went to the source section and under the dropdown menu labeled none I selcted the new-main
 5. I clicked save